 That being said, you don’t want to waste any efforts on companies that are spreading themselves too thin.

-Find the sweet spot where the business wants to help a good cause but isn’t committed to too many charities already.
+Find businesses that want to help a good cause but aren’t committed to too many charities already.
 Businesses with similar missions to yours should also be top candidates!
 Talk to your staff members and volunteers about any mutual connections with local businesses to find your organization the best opportunities for potential sponsorships.

 Sponsorships aren’t totally free.
 They come at a cost to your organization.